JudgeUAu/widevine-L3-WEB-DL-Script/README.md

 # widevine-L3-WEB-DL-Script
 This is a script created to WEB-DL L3 Widevine Content.

-Last Updated September 1, 2021.
+Last Updated September 3, 2021.

 ## Scirpts
 webdl.py - Uses yt-dlp

 webdl2.py Uses N_m3u8
+Use Command python webdl.py -o FILENAME

 ## How to use
 ### Requirements